 One of my favorite drinks during the summertime is sangria.
 There are so many choices when it comes to dressing it up and the fruit possibilities are endless.
 It’s a great way to enjoy red wine in the warmer months too.
 This Red, White and Blue Sangria checks all the boxes when it comes to sangria perfection.

-I chose Pinot Noir as my base for this sangria.
-I wanted a wine that was a little more tart and Pinot fits into that mold perfectly.
+I chose a pinot noir as my base for this sangria.
+I wanted a wine that was a little more tart and Pinot Noir fits into that mold perfectly.
 I knew the cranberry juice and simple syrup would create the balance I was looking for with sweetness.

 If you have a large container you could easily double or triple this recipe and serve with a ladle.
 It would be perfect for a large gathering of friends.

 The most important step for your sangria is to let your fruit soak overnight in the alcohol and juices….nothing is better than booze-soaked fruit.